 But what exactly are the services you should ensure are provided by your next benefits advisor?
 The following are the core RFP topics we recommend you include:

 It’s important you get a detailed picture of the advisor’s business to ensure, right out of the gate, that the basics of what are important are covered before more time and energy are expended.
-A strong advisor overview has four key components:
+A strong advisor overview has key components:

-1. The company’s ownership structure, which is important if you prefer a local, regional or national firm.
+• The company’s ownership structure, which is important if you prefer a local, regional or national firm.

-2. The individual biographies and experience levels of the team who will serve you.
+• The individual biographies and experience levels of the team who will serve you.

-3. Fees and/or commission schedule.
+• Fees and/or commission schedule.

-4. Verification that the advisor has proper licensing and adequate E&O coverage.
+• Verification that the advisor has proper licensing and adequate E&O coverage.

-2. Employer Service Model
+Employer Service Model

 Advisors should clearly outline the services they will provide to your management or HR/Benefits department to build and manage your benefits program, including a calendar of planned interactions.

-1. Employee Services
+• Employee Services

-1. Health Plan Cost Control
+• Health Plan Cost Control

-1. Wellness
+• Wellness

 There’s growing – actually exploding – awareness that healthier, happier employees are more productive employees.
 With an eye to helping their employees while helping their companies’ bottom lines, more employers than ever are treating advisors’ knowledge, experience and resources in the wellness area as critically important.
 If this is important to you too, your RFP should reflect that.
+At Wiegers, we are proud of our Wellness and Preferred partner program with over 30 valuable partners who provide discounts to our clients and their employees.

-1. Provincial Programs
+• Provincial Programs

 Each of the provinces offers different programs that impact benefits so it’s important you work with a broker who is knowledgeable about how your company and employees can make the most effective use of those programs.

-1. HR Systems and Support
+• HR Systems and Support

 Depending on your company’s level of HR sophistication, you might want to have responding benefit advisors speak to what they offer in terms of HR systems and support.
 Many of them now have access to HR software that can help employers manage at least some portions of their HR processes.

-1. Enrollment and Employee Services
+• Enrollment and Employee Services

+The best benefits plan in the world won’t be effective if employees don’t understand it.
+Your broker should have a clear strategy for communicating plan details and educating your employees about their benefits.
+Ask about the tools and resources they provide for this purpose.
 Ensuring that your employees have a clear and ongoing understanding of and appreciation for your benefits plan is key to ensuring its value, beginning at the plan enrolment stage.
 Your benefits advisor has – or should have – a prominent role in making this happen.
 Your RFP should require that responding clearly identify their strategies (including calendars and timelines) for enrolling and communicating with your employees that makes clear what they have, what they can do to help keep costs down, and which plan amendments are being made (and why).
 Your business, employees and you are best served by an advisor who treats this part of his or her role seriously.

-Managing Principal, Benefits Division, Wiegers Financial and Insurance Planning Services Ltd.
+Wiegers Financial and Insurance Planning Services LTD.